Reps query NCC over 1014 projects under USPF

 Salem while querying NCC said “There is a list of contracts awarded by the USPF since inception provided for us here, which is about 1014 various contracts on which a few observations have been made.
 There is also the submission of the annual audited report of the USPF which has been from 2007 till date, but a few years missing from the audited reports.
 A few observations have been raised out of that and I want members to let us address those issues so they can take the answers holistically.”

 “We need to know what the funds have been used for.
-For instance, the e-library alone you spent over 2 billion on e-library.
-How functional is the library based on the amount that has been allocated to them when a lot more should have been allocated in my opinion to the deployment of Base Transceiver Stations to have more coverage across the country.”
+For instance the e library alone you spent over 2 billion on e-library.
+How functional is the library based on the amount that have been allocated to them when a lot more should have been allocated in my opinion to the deployment of Base Transceiver Stations to have more coverage across the country.”

 In his response, the Executive Vice Chairman of the NCC, Prof Umar Garba Danbatta said that the USPF regulations stipulated that the Commission would determine the contributions from time to time.